-EXAMPLES OF TYPICAL JOB FUNCTIONS (Illustrative Only)
+EXAMPLES OF ESSENTIALTYPICAL JOB FUNCTIONS (Illustrative Only)

-- Assists the Director of Child Support Services in developing and implementing goals, objectives, policies, procedures, activities, and programs for the Department of Child Support Services; prepares and administers program budgets. - ➤ Plans, directs, coordinates, and reviews the work plan for subordinate staff; assigns work activities, projects, and programs; reviews and evaluates work products, methods, and procedures; meets with staff to identify and resolve problems. - ➤ Directly manages all activities of the legal division and indirectly manages other divisions within the Department of Child Support Services, including preparing and litigating the most complex and sensitive civil, possible criminal, paternity, and child support cases. - Reviews and analyzes legislation, regulations, and directives to determine their impact on program goals and objectives, program administration, and the community; ensures that assigned programs operate in compliance with County, state, and federal rules and regulations. - Recommends the appointment of personnel; provides or coordinates staff training; conducts performance evaluations; implements discipline procedures as requested; maintains discipline and high standards necessary for the efficient and professional operation of the department.
+- Assists the Director of Child Support Services in developing and implementing goals, objectives, policies, procedures, activities, and programs for the Department of Child Support Services; prepares and administers program budgets. - Plans, directs, coordinates, and reviews the work plan for subordinate staff; assigns work activities, projects, and programs; reviews and evaluates work products, methods, and procedures; meets with staff to identify and resolve problems.

+Assistant Director of Child Support Services / Chief Attorney Page 2 of 4

-- > Writes opinions and briefs; negotiates and settles complex and sensitive child support cases. - Reviews criminal cases for referral to the District Attorney's Office. - ➤ Provides advice and guidance to legal staff; confers with subordinate attorneys regarding child support enforcement cases that are highly complex, of great interest to the public, or which have significant implications as to legal precedent; may personally direct the litigation of cases. - Monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; recommends, within departmental policy, appropriate service and staffing levels. - ➤ Prepares resolutions for the Board of Supervisors' consideration; represents the department before the Board of Supervisors, governmental agencies, and community groups. - ➤ Works collaboratively with other County departments, community agencies, and other public and private jurisdictions in order to develop cooperative and effective working relationships. - > Oversees the department in the absence of the Director. - Performs related duties as assigned.
+- Directly manages all activities of the legal division and in-directly indirectly manages other divisions within the Department of Child Support Services-Department, including preparing and litigating the most complex and sensitive civil, possible criminal, paternity, and child support cases. - Reviews and analyzes legislation, regulations, and directives to determine their impact on program goals and objectives, program administration, and the community; ensures that assigned programs operate in compliance with County, state, and federal rules and regulations. - Recommends the appointment of personnel; provides or coordinates staff training; conducts performance evaluations; implements discipline procedures as requested; maintains discipline and high standards necessary for the efficient and professional operation of the department. - > Writes opinions and briefs; negotiates and settles complex and sensitive child support cases. - > Reviews criminal cases for referral to the District Attorney's Office. - Provides advice and guidance to legal staff; confers with subordinate attorneys regarding child support enforcement cases that are highly complex, of great interest to the public, or which have significant implications as to legal precedent; may personally direct the litigation of cases. - Monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; recommends, within departmental policy, appropriate service and staffing levels. - Prepares resolutions for the Board of Supervisors' consideration; represents the department before the Board of Supervisors, governmental agencies, and community groups. - ➢ Works collaboratively with other County departments, community agencies, and other public and private jurisdictions in order to develop cooperative and effective working relationships. - > Oversees the department in the absence of the Director.
+Performs related work as assigned. - > MINIMUM Performs related duties as assigned.